one-chain-labs/onechain/nre/sui_for_node_operators.md

 ### Leaving the Validator Set

-To leave the validator set starting the next epoch, the sender needs to be an active validator in the current epoch and should call `sui_system::request_remove_validator`:
+To leave the validator set starting the next epoch, the sender needs to be an active validator in the current epoch and should call `one_system::request_remove_validator`:

 ```
 sui client call --package 0x3 --module sui_system --function request_remove_validator --args 0x5 --gas-budget 10000